Skip to Main Content

 English Women’s Literature of the 17th-19th Centuries

-The Marguerite Hicks Collection is one of the first intentional collections of works by and about women from the seventeenth and eighteenth centuries to be gathered by an American collector.
+This collection is one of the first intentional collections of works by, and about, women from the seventeenth and eighteenth centuries to be gathered by an American collector.

 In 1971 Oakland University’s Kresge Library purchased the collection 900+ items of seventeenth, eighteenth, and nineteenth-century books, printed materials, and manuscripts by and about British women writers from Marguerite Bieber Hicks, who started building her collection in the 1930s.

-The Collection features broadsides, novels, cookbooks, political tracts, educational texts, sermons, plays, poetry, and more.
+The collection features broadsides, novels, cookbooks, political tracts, educational texts, sermons, plays, poetry, and more.
 Dozens of the items in this collection exist in fewer than ten known copies worldwide, and a handful are uniquely existing copies.

 Rare Books